Search our archive

 Photograph of the cast in a scene from the play 'Bonaventure' presented by Bishopsteignton Players

-A scene from the play Bonaventure performed by Bishopsteignton Players 1966.
+Cast in the play ‘Bonaventure’ performed by Bishopsteignton Players in 1966.

 Photograph of the cast in a scene from the play 'Bonaventure' presented by Bishopsteignton Players

-A scene from the play Bonaventure performed by Bishopsteignton Players 1966.
+A scene from the play ‘Bonaventure’ performed by Bishopsteignton Players in 1966.

 Marooned in the convent without any communication to the outside world Sarat wins the heart of all the inmates.
 Sister Mary Bonaventure combines human compassion, uncertain faith and a penetrating mind and within a few hours, helped by Sister Josephine, unravels the reports of the murder and reconstructs it to to find the truth and hence clears Sarat’s name of the crime while establishing the real identity of the murderer.